Looking for answers to the questions most frequently asked by travellers to China?

 - The ideal way to travel

-- How you can experience the real China
+- How you can experience the real China.

 China is an exotic and interesting place.
 For newcomers especially, it can be a bit daunting.

-Discovering China with a custom, small group or private tour offers many benefits to travellers.
+Discovering China with a custom, small group or private tour offers many benefits to travelers.
 Apart from the interesting people you meet, there are other advantages: a guide to show you around, planned visits to attractions, less waiting in queues, pre-arranged pick ups and drop offs, no guesswork around accommodation and transport.